alexeymorgunov/unixshellcourse/README.md

 * Bioinformatics Training Room, Craik-Marshall Building, Downing Site
 * Alexey Morgunov

-**Work in progress, please check back later for more!**

 This short course is based on some reference style notes and exercises.
 Start by looking at the notes and trying to solve some exercises in parallel.

 Begin here: [Notes](Notes1.md).
-Try to go through the [Orienteering](Orienteering.md) exercise and understand how the most basic commands work.
+Try to go through the [Orientation](Orientation.md) exercise and understand how the most basic commands work.
 Even if this isn't your first time with shell, you might find it useful as a refresher.

 Then attempt the [Exercises](Exercises1.md).
 [Answers](Answers1.md) to exercises.
 Please only check them once you have given the exercises a proper try.